Reducing the risks associated with working alone

 Step 4: Record your findings and implement them.

 Lone worker solutions, such as the one provided by SoloProtect, are designed to offer dedicated support, the fastest possible response and peace of mind to those working alone.
 The SoloProtect ID is specifically designed as an identity cardholder in order to be easy to wear and discreet to use and is equipped with a Red Alert and Incapacitation function (Man Down Alarm), allowing a lone worker to capture the audio of potentially abusive situations where their safety may be compromised.
 At the push of a button, a Red Alert is triggered and a trained SoloProtect Alarm Receiving Centre (ARC) Operator is listening to a possible abusive or violent situation on your behalf.
 If you choose to use a lone worker device, be certain every lone worker is fully trained and confident using it.

 4. Lone Worker Policy

-A lone worker policy is essentially acknowledging the risk and providing an employee with the tools to reduce said risk.
-It should be designed to alert staff to the potential risks of lone working and inform each person of their responsibilities, before, during and after an incident.
-Having a detailed lone worker policy in place will help reduce the risks that lone workers face and give you greater knowledge of the appropriate actions to help improve staff safety.
+A lone worker policy is essentially acknowledging risk and providing an employee with the tools to reduce said risk.
+It should be designed to alert staff to the potential hazards of lone working and inform each person of their responsibilities, before, during and after an incident.
+Having a detailed Lone Working Policy in place will help reduce the risks that lone workers face and give you greater knowledge of the appropriate actions to help improve staff safety.